Epilepsy Diagnosis and Evaluation

 Neuropsychological Testing

-Neuropsychologists perform interviews and ask you to complete puzzles, questionnaires, and timed tasks over four to six hours.
-Understanding your strengths and weaknesses helps doctors determine which parts of your brain might not be functioning normally.
-This can be helpful in improving your cognitive function and determining whether you are eligible for epilepsy surgery.
+Neuropsychologists perform interviews and ask you to complete questionnaires and timed cognitive tasks over four to six hours.
+Understanding your strengths and weaknesses helps doctors determine which parts of your brain might not be functioning normally because of your epilepsy.
+This can be helpful in improving your cognitive function and determining your eligibility for various epilepsy surgical procedures.

 Need a Second Opinion?